-English-wise, in a bizarre inversion of the Japanese version, this is the definitive Star-Making Role of Cristina Valenzuela (Noel and Murakumos) as afterwards, she rose from "internet voice acting celebrity in some minor dubs" into one of the most popular voice actresses at this age.
+English-wise, in a bizarre inversion of the Japanese version, this is the definitive Star-Making Role of Cristina Valenzuela (Noel and the Murakumos) as afterwards, she rose from "internet voice acting celebrity in some minor dubs" into one of the most popular voice actresses at this age.
 A lesser version also exists for Lauren Landa (Litchi), as while she hasn't made as big a jump as Vee, her role here is considered the one role where people start recognizing her.
-This also promotes Patrick Seitz (Ragna) from just 'that voice actor' into this 'OMGAWESOMEVOICEACTOR'.
+This also promotes Patrick Seitz (Ragna) from just "that voice actor" into this "OMGAWESOMEVOICEACTOR."

-To wit, fans have been asking for Kokonoe so much (and so far, to no avail), that Valkenhayn's "Help Me, Professor Kokonoe!" segment in Extend exists only to poke fun at the entire ordeal.
-And after that announcement posted after the localized version is announced, he probably has graduated into Trolling Creator, but then takes it back when it's revealed that Kokonoe will be playable.
-But this is only good news for the PS3 fans, Xbox fans will miss out all these, thus he still is a Trolling Creator for the Xbox fans.
-But then, Kokonoe turns out to be broken as hell and Mori refuses to rebalance her for CP, thus the PS3 fans still got trolled despite their 'wish' coming true.
+To wit, fans have been asking for Kokonoe so much (and so far, to no avail prior to CP's console port), that Valkenhayn's "Help Me, Professor Kokonoe!" segment in Extend exists only to poke fun at the entire ordeal.
+Mori probably has graduated to Trolling Creator after that announcement around the time of the localized version.
+The reveal that Kokonoe would indeed become playable rescinded things a bit, but only for the PS3 fans, as 360 fans will not only miss out on Kokonoe, but Chronophantasma entirely.
+Following that, Kokonoe turned out to be broken as hell and Mori refuses to rebalance her for CP, so—depending on how much you care about tiers vs. character playability—the PS3 fans still may have ended up being trolled despite their "wish" coming true.

 What Could Have Been: Apparently, BlazBlue was meant to be an RPG, but was changed into a fighting game.